25th anniversary of Queensland recognition

 —Casey Coolwell-Fisher

-You’ll see this artwork throughout the year at various commemorative events and featured on resources which will be available to download soon.
+You’ll see this artwork throughout the year at various commemorative events and featured on downloadable resources below.

 Learn more about Australian South Sea Islanders and help celebrate this significant anniversary by attending an event.